medizininformatik-initiative/Projectathon7-VHF-DataSHIELD/README.md

 Moreover, we have collected some specific information about technical and "organizational" [installation](documentation/DataSHIELD-Installation.md).

-## Prerequisites, you should know about
+## Prerequisites, you should know about (incl. user and user rights)
 Before you start working with this source code you need to know
 - there is a DataShield instance at your site available (and it is already working)
 - the parameters allowing you to access the OPAL server (URL, user, and password)

+There are two different user credentials (user account + password) necessary.
+First, there is a user account required to fulfill all initial preparatory and administrative tasks.
+These tasks include the set up of the project, import the data, and manage analysis packages.
+Secondly, there is a user account required allowing to access and,thus, analyze the provided data.
+While the first is (should be) only internally used, the login name and the password is (only) known by the local DataSHIELD administrator.
-The user should have enough permissions to take over the different tasks.
-The permissions you need differ from task to task.
-The installation of required packages necessitates administrator access, whereas the data import requires permissions to create new projects and having read/write access to it.
+This administrative user should have enough permissions to execute the different tasks.
+The permissions this user need differ from task to task.
+The installation of required packages necessitates administrator access, whereas the data import is limited to permissions allowing to create new projects and having read/write access to it.
+The user credentials and the corresponding permissions for the analysis should be different from the administrative user.
+User name and password is provided to the external scientist to access the locally managed data within OPAL - only the project the data has been imported to.
+Similar to user name and password, the permissions of this analysis user are also different.

 Please specify these parameters either in the .Rprofile or directly each of the R scripts directly.